-I am an experienced professional in the areas of Technology and Operations Management.
+I am an experienced professional in the areas of Digital Technology and Operations Management.
 I build bridges between the academic and professional worlds using my extensive experience in practice-oriented research as well as in top-tier strategy and operations consulting.

 I have worked with a variety of high-profile clients in Australia and around Europe and maintain strong links with industry.
 In addition, I have presented project results in journals and at conferences around the world.